Regan17/Login-Auth/README.md

 # Login-Auth
 This project uses Django framework to make  a login portal with confirmation email.
 Deployment is done using Docker and then AWS ECS
-To open the project copy and paste this link address in a new tab

 Link: http://34.229.254.148:8000/